eagle-io/docs/source/topics/alarms_and_notifications/index.rst

 1. :ref:`Configure the Node <nodes-and-configuration>` and set the Notification option and Category for an Alarm type or State.
 2. Configure your user profile :ref:`notification preferences <user-notification-preferences>`.
-3. :ref:`Subscribe to the Nodes <subscribe-nodes>` you would like to receive notifications from.
+3. :ref:`Subscribe to the Nodes <subscribe-nodes>` you would like to receive notifications for.

 Account administrators can also define custom notification categories and set limits on certain types of notifications.
 See :ref:`managing notifications <management-notifications>` for full details.